Actinology –

 - Petrochemical (adj.) – Of or pertaining to the chemistry of the formation of rocks.

-- Petrodollar - Money earned by export sales of petroleum product.
+- Petrodollar – Money earned by export sales of petroleum products.

 - Petroglyph – A carving or line drawing on rock.
 Formed by petros, “rock”, plus glyphe, “carving”.